 Gate.io Review Conclusion

 The strongest features of Gate.io is the copy trading, bots, and massive selection of altcoins.
 If these are your main priorities, then Gate.io is a pretty good platform.
-They are mid-tier, offering considerably fewer features than Binance or FTX, yet not beginner-friendly like Kraken or Coinbase.
+They are mid-tier, offering considerably fewer features than Binance, Crypto.com or OKX, yet not beginner-friendly like Kraken, SwissBorg, or Coinbase.

 For me personally, Gate.io doesn’t offer a good enough reason to venture outside of one of the top five safer, regulated, and more reputable exchanges.
 We have created an article on our picks for The Top Exchanges for different categories if you want to see our choices.
 Aside from bots and copy trading, other exchanges outperform Gate.io in nearly every regard.